Kadimastem has developed

 ground-breaking medical applications in regenerative medicine- “off the shelf” cell products

 Our unique technology enables us to produce functioning cells differentiated from pluripotent stem cells.
 The Company focuses on transplanting healthy brain glial cells (Astrocytes) to support the survivability of nerve cells and is currently in the midst of a Phase I/IIa clinical trial on ALS patients using Kadimastem’s proprietary cell product AstroRx®.
-Results of cohort C of the trial are expected in the first half of 2021.
+6 month follow up results of cohort B of the trial have been reported.
+Please see our press release December 2020.

 Type 1 Diabetes & Insulin dependent Diabetes: